dontaylor6000/owning-the-network/README.md

    interface.
 (I do not care if you find a scapy cam table overflow online so long as you make it work and document where you obtained it and the author).

    Be sure to identify all key parts of the source code with comments and upload it along with your `lab03.txt` (please use a `.tar.gz` format).
 5. If your CAM table overflow is successful you should now see additional traffic on the network.
-Verify this with wireshark.
+Verify this with tcpdump/wireshark.

 ### Task 3 - The sincerest form of flattery
-Now we should be seeing some traffic from our sniffing.
+Now we should be seeing some traffic flowing on our network.

 1. Inspect this traffic in comparison to your previous nmap?
 2. Investigate port knocking.
 Describe what a port knock is.
-3. Using scapy, perform the port knock that is happening between `10.5.0.4` and `10.5.0.6`.  (hint, this one you may be easier for you to do on your own than copy someone elses work but the same rule applies, if you find it just source the location and author, make sure it works, and document it).
-Be sure to include your `port-knocker.py`, i understand that this may not be automated, so be sure to document how you created and sent the port knock sequence.
+3. Using scapy, perform the port knock that is happening between `10.5.0.4` and `10.5.0.6`.  (hint, this one may be easier for you to do on your own than copy someone elses work but the same rule applies, if you find it just source the location and author, make sure it works, and document it).

+   Be sure to include your `port-knocker.py`.
+Describe your implementation, how you created it, and if there is any human interaction required to implement.
 4. Check your network after your port knock with `sudo tcpdump -i tap0`.
+What is new?
-What is new (if you dont see anything new you might need to look over your port knocker)?
+   (if you dont see anything new you might need to look over your port knocker)

 ### Task 4 - A whole new world
 Take a look at what is going on on your internal network.

 1. Who is talking with who?
-2. Run an nmap on the new space and paste the output.
-Are there any systems missing that you see traffic from?
+2. Run an nmap on the new CIDR space and paste the output.
+Are there any systems missing from your nmap that you see traffic from in tcpdump?
 3. Inspect those systems further with `nmap`.
 What ports are open?

 ### Task 5 - Open Sesame
 Lets get that top secret file!

-1. Connect to the server above on the port open with `nc`
+1. What do you think the secret server IP is?
+Why?
+Connect to this server with `nc` on the standard FTP port.
 2. [It's dangerous to go alone!
 Take this.](http://www.nsftools.com/tips/RawFTP.htm)
 3. Retrieve that file!
 You'll need a username and password, which I wont give you, but is very easy to guess.
 Paste the contents of the secret file here.